Harmonized System Codes Explained

 Use of Tariff Codes beyond Duty assessment

-The use of tariff codes to identify goods is not confined to duty calculation.
+The use of tariff codes to identify goods is beyond duty calculation.
 Excise, VAT or GST laws and regulations rely often on tariff headings.
-Harmonized system codes can be used to determine unique treatment of a specific good.
+Harmonize system codes can can determine unique treatment of a specific good.

 The application of tariff headings are subject to interpretation.
 Customs officials are familiar with classification, whereas tax officials working in the sales and consumption tax areas may be less so.

-The HS structure contains thousands of headings grouped in 96 Chapters.
-Some of which are further divided into sub-Chapters.
-The Chapters are arranged in 21 Sections.
+The HS structure contains thousands of headings in 96 Chapters.
+Some break down into sub-Chapters.
+The Chapters arrange in 21 Sections.

-Each heading is identified by a four-digit code:
+Each heading is identifies by a four-digit code:

 • The first two digits indicating the Chapter wherein the heading appears,